 Romans 3:19 “Now we know that whatever the Law says, it speaks to those who are under the Law, so that every mouth may be closed and all the world may become accountable to God.”
 (NAU)

 I was a lawbreaker.
-Am I now condemned to death?
+Am I now condemned to eternal death?
 No!
 Why?
-Because God - through Christ, has pardoned me, and has begun the healing process in me.
+Because God has applied the death of His Son, to my account.
+He has pardoned me, and has begun the healing process in me.
 He has promised me eternal life.

-Those who have accepted the pardon, have received “the Spirit of life.”
-The healing Spirit of God through Christ, reverses the power of death.
+Those who accept the pardon, receive “the Spirit of life.”
+The healing Spirit of God, given to us through Yeshua Messiah, reverses the power of death.

 BORN UNDER THE LAW